pgassmann/teamapps-demolessons/README.md

 ~~~

 This means that the DemoLessonsApp is running and the Server is listening on Port 8081.
-You can access the Application using your Browser on: https://localhost:8081
+You can access the Application using your Browser on: http://localhost:8081

 ### Running a single Lesson

 * Open the `...Demo` Class in its package.
-E.g. `teamapps-demolessons/src/main/java/org.teamapps.demolessons/p1_intro/l01_panel/PanelDemo`
+E.g. `demolessons-basics/src/main/java/org.teamapps.demolessons/p1_intro/l01_panel/PanelDemo`
 * Right click on the Class and click on `Debug 'PanelDemo.main()'`

 This will start another Server on Port 8080.
-You can access a single DemoLesson using your Browser on: https://localhost:8080
+You can access a single DemoLesson using your Browser on: http://localhost:8080

-You can only start one Demo at once, you need to stop the running Demo before you start another App on Port 8080.
-Otherwise you will get the following exception:
+You can only start one Demo at once, you need to stop the running Demo before you start another App on Port 8080, otherwise you will get the following exception:

 ~~~log
 Exception in thread "main" java.io.IOException: Failed to bind to 0.0.0.0/0.0.0.0:8080